-- 10. Make sure that maintenance plans are adequate and the contractor's procedure in monitoring the performance of control measures is specified.
-For example, it should be clearly specified whether the general contractor, subcontractor, or construction manager is to do the inspection and maintenance. - 11.
-Note any proposed borrow or waste areas and proposed measures for controlling erosion and sedimentation there. - 12.
-Watch for existing areas that may not be in compliance, such as old highways and abandoned railroad rights-ofway.
+- Note any proposed borrow or waste areas and proposed measures for controlling erosion and sedimentation there. - 12.
+Watch for existing areas that may not be in compliance, such as old highways and abandoned railroad rights-of-way.
 Those parties responsible for the land disturbance are responsible for erosion control even if ownership of the property has changed. - 13.
 Make a list of the specific items of the plan that you want to inspect closely when you get to the site.
 This list can speed your inspection and remind you to check certain important points. - 14.
 Reviewing the erosion and sedimentation control plan should provide you with a solid grasp of the proposed project.
 From the review you can identify parts of the erosion control system that may need to be strengthened and parts that should be watched carefully to see if the performance requirement is met.
 Your experience in the field and in the geographical area will provide valuable assistance in the approval or revision of the submitted plan. - 15.
 Inspectors must also be familiar with the construction plans.
 Study these plans; identify and highlight sensitive areas, BMP placement and details, and other items of concern.